oVirt/ovirt-site/source/feature/networklinking.html.md

     * Activate/Deactivate-

-        * These actions will be removed from the subtab (The user will be able to control the Vnic's state through the add/edit Vnic dialogs)
+        * These actions will be removed from the action bar of the subtab (The user will be able to control the Vnic's state through the add/edit Vnic dialogs)

     * Add